 - Each monologue file should be 60-90 seconds in length (this time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds)

-Universities may ask for one of the following monologue options:
+Universities may ask for one or either of the following monologue options:

 - 1, 60-90 second contemporary monologue (written during the 20th Century-present) from a published play.
 This time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds.